rezaabedi1365/ThirdParty/BigBlueButton/v2.7/readme.md

   ```

 6- you have error 403 connectiopn refus
-     A - convert your certificate pfx to
+     A- convert your certificate pfx to
           - To convert a PFX file to a PEM file that contains both the certificate and private key, the following command needs to be used:
           ```
           openssl pkcs12 -in filename.pfx -out fullchain.pem -nodes
           ```
-     B - Replace your cert fullchain.pem to bellow path in certbundle.pem for haproxy***
+     B- Replace your cert fullchain.pem to bellow path in certbundle.pem for haproxy***
          - copy your certificate in this path with tihs names:
          ```
           /etc/haproxy/fullchain.pem